Democratic Gov. Tony Evers won't seek third term in battleground Wisconsin

 Evers angered Republicans during the COVID-19 pandemic in 2020 when he ordered schools and nonessential businesses to close, issued a statewide mask mandate and tried, unsuccessfully, to delay the state’s April presidential primary.

 Republicans broke with tradition to reject 21 Evers appointees.
-They also blocked many of his proposals, including expanding Medicare, legalizing marijuana and spending more on child care, K-12 schools and higher education.
+They also blocked many of his proposals, including expanding Medicaid, legalizing marijuana and spending more on child care, K-12 schools and higher education.

 Evers used his broad veto powers to stop Republicans from enacting a wide range of conservative priorities, including making voting requirements more strict, expanding gun rights, growing the private school voucher program and making abortions more difficult to obtain.

-Note: This story was updated to correct the spelling of Sara Rodriguez’s first name, that Republicans fought with Evers over expanding Medicaid, not Medicare, and that Thompson took office in 1987, not 1986.